WICG/nav-speculation/browsing-context.md

 ## JavaScript API

-We're still discussing various options for the API.
+We're still discussing various options for the API; please join that discussion in [#2](https://github.com/jeremyroman/alternate-loading-modes/issues/2).
 Here we present the considerations in play, plus our our tentative idea.
 The latter is mostly so that examples in this and other documents have something to exhibit.

 Goals: